huggingface/dataset-viewer/services/admin/README.md

 - `MONGO_URL`: the URL used to connect to the mongo db server.
 Defaults to `"mongodb://localhost:27017"`.
 - `PROMETHEUS_MULTIPROC_DIR`: the directory where the uvicorn workers share their prometheus metrics.
 See https://github.com/prometheus/client_python#multiprocess-mode-eg-gunicorn.
 Defaults to empty, in which case every worker manages its own metrics, and the /metrics endpoint returns the metrics of a random worker.

+## Endpoints

+The admin service provides endpoints:

+- `/healthcheck`
+- `/metrics`: gives info about the cache and the queue
+- `/cache-reports`: give detailed reports on the content of the cache
+- `/pending-jobs`: give the pending jobs, classed by queue and status (waiting or started)

+## Scripts

+The scripts:

+- `cancel-jobs-splits`: cancel all the started jobs for /splits (stop the workers before!)
+- `cancel-jobs-first-rows`: cancel all the started jobs for /first-rows (stop the workers before!)
+- `refresh-cache`: add a /splits job for every HF dataset
+- `refresh-cache-canonical`: add a /splits job for every HF canonical dataset
+- `refresh-cache-errors`: add a /splits job for every erroneous HF dataset

 To launch the scripts:

 - if the image runs in a docker container: